The Dungeons & Dragons Character Alignment

 axis, with Law seen as usually involving moral goodness and Chaos evil.
 Eventually, Good/Evil was introduced as a separate parameter.
 One reason for this was the slightly odd but not all that rare case of characters who are clearly evil, but nevertheless organised, consistent, rule-abiding, and/or maybe even trustworthy and reasonable in their own limited way

 A Lawful Evil character is an evil character who either tries to impose or uphold a lawful system on others without regard for their wishes, and/or adheres to a particular code.
-They believe in order, but mostly because they believe it is the best way of realising their evil wishes, or they feel it is a realistic and necessary compromise or restraint on them.
+They believe in order, but mostly because they believe it is the best way of realising their evil wishes.
+They will obey the letter of the law, but not the spirit, and are usually very careful about giving their word.
 However, there is also the Knight Templar

 .
 Though they lack any moral scruples that may impair their work, a cautious villain will find they respond well to concepts like 'loyalty', 'duty', and 'honour'.
 The caution, however, should be remembered, as these characters also respond poorly to Bad Bosses

 , as well as simple incompetence that could lead them to deciding to either find a more worthy master, or take over 'for the good of the cause'.